integr8ly/nodejs-messaging-work-queue/README.md

 [source-to-image (s2i)](https://docs.okd.io/latest/creating_images/s2i.html) is
 used to generate builds.

-The commands are as follows once you have Docker and s2i installed:
+You can use the included *scripts/image.build.sh* to perform the build, or do so manually using this command once you have Docker and s2i installed:

 ```bash
 export CONTAINER_NAME=rhmi-lab-nodejs-order-ui